AlexMason/feedle/README.md

 Feedle relies on `@extractus` packages for parsing RSS feed data, Obsidian API's for interacting with editor content, and uses React and Tailwind CSS for rendering custom views.

+Feedle integrates well with X's [folder-notes]() plugin.
+Their is no direct dependency, Feedle is just designed to work this way.
+If Feedle snippet is in a note, and the note's parent folder has the same name as the Feedle note, Feedle will add new notes to the current folder.
+Otherwise Feedle will create a new folder with the same name as the Feedle Note in the same directory as the Feedle note.

 ## Roadmap

 I plan to continue to iterate on Feedle until I am happy with it's functionality and it works reliably.

+ - [ ] Settings menu
+ 	 - Configure template (with optional templater integrations)
+	 - Saved note prefix/suffix/format

 ## License